-In view of the fact that Mr. Carpenter and Mr. Zandee indirectly control CFS, and Mr. Simons and Mr. Zinger directly or indirectly control corporations that are members of the Impact Vendor Group, and that Mr. Sherman directly or indirectly controls FMI, the officers and directors of the Corporation, as a group, beneficially own, or control or direct, directly or indirectly, 4,405,122 Common Shares, being approximately 24% of the outstanding Common Shares.
+In view of the fact that Mr. Simons and Mr. Zinger directly or indirectly control corporations that are members of the Impact Vendor Group, and that Mr. Sherman directly or indirectly controls FMI, the officers and directors of the Corporation, as a group, beneficially own, or control or direct, directly or indirectly, 9,842,195 Common Shares, being approximately 18% of the outstanding Common Shares.